prayashdash1729/prayashdash1729/README.md

 <h2>Hey, I'm Prayash! <img src="./assets/hi.gif" height=20 width=20></h2>

 <p align="center">I am an undergrad student at IIT Varanasi.
-I'm a tech enthusiast and love to explore new technologies.
+I'm a tech enthusiast and I love to explore new technologies.
 I have worked on machine learning 🤖 and deep learning projects.
 I'm currently looking for opportunities to collaborate on projects and learn new things.
 I like to listen to music 🎵 and play video games 🎮 in my free time.
-I'm also love to read about space 👽 and astronomy and I love star gazing 🔭.</p>
+I also love to read about space 👽 and astronomy and I am an avid stargazer 🔭.</p>